ihsn/DataArchivistGuide/index.rst

 understand its purpose.

-The DDI requires completion of the following sections: Document Description, Study Description, Data Files Description, Variables Description, and External Resources Description.
+The DDI requires completion of the following sections: Document Description, Study Description, Datasets, Variables Groups, and External Resources.
 Recommendations for each field included in the IHSN template are provided below.

 +--------------------------------------------------------------------+
 | The IHSN recommends using the standardized IHSN DDI/DCMI templates |